arialdomartini/arialdomartini.github.io/_posts/type-level-development/2024-03-16-boolean-blindness.md

 everywhere, for free.

 # Domain-Modeling
-My personal take-away is: wherever I find the opportunity, I try to give an emerging domain notion the dignity of a type, so that I can treat it as a *thing*.
-I often do the same with booleans.
+My personal take-away is: wherever you find the opportunity, try to give an emerging domain notion the dignity of a type, so that you can treat it as a *thing*.
+This is especially true with booleans.

 In my experience, the domain experts: